-.4 At the request of a faculty member, department chair, the dean, or the Provost, the dean or Provost shall schedule a conference with the parties to examine the causes of their differing judgments.
-The dean or Provost shall summarize in writing the points discussed in the conference and outline the positions taken by the parties, including the dean and/or Provost, with respect to those points.
+.4 At the request of a faculty member, department chair, the dean, or the provost, the dean or provost shall schedule a conference with the parties to examine the causes of their differing judgments.
+The dean or provost shall summarize in writing the points discussed in the conference and outline the positions taken by the parties, including the dean and/or provost, with respect to those points.
 All parties shall sign and retain copies of the summary.
 Nothing in this provision shall preclude an individual’s right to pursue appeal through the letter of exception provision (§§6.2.3.1–3).

 6.3 MINIMAL PERFORMANCE CRITERIA AND ANNUAL EVALUATIONS Widely (if not universally) within the academic profession, faculty performance is evaluated in three areas of endeavor: teaching, scholarly/creative/professional activity, and service.
 In all three areas, certain activities and performance levels are taken for granted within what all faculty recognize as basic and minimal professional responsibilities.
 These include, for example, support of the Honor Code (see Appendix B), adherence to the Statement on Community Values (see §1.3), punctuality in meeting one’s assigned classes, faithfulness in keeping one’s posted office hours, the provision of appropriate course syllabi, the prompt return to students of graded work, the reading and other preparation one must do to keep instruction current and vibrant, the maintenance of memberships in appropriate professional and disciplinary organizations and societies, the reading one must do and the conferences and workshops one must attend to maintain currency in one’s profession or discipline, attendance at faculty meetings, and the willing acceptance of one’s fair share of departmental chores.

-6.3.1 Evaluation Criteria The assignment of annual evaluation scores in each of the three areas of faculty assessment should be done in a manner that is as consistent and as objective as possible.
+6.3.1 Evaluation Criteria The assignment of annual evaluation ratings in each of the three areas of faculty assessment should be done in a manner that is as consistent and as objective as possible.
 Toward that goal the following descriptions of each level of achievement are intended to provide guidance for all faculty, chairs and administrators involved in the assessment process.
 The examples of the types of evidence of achievement provided here are not meant to be considered comprehensive and are not limited to the examples provided.
-It is also not expected that a particular merit score requires that a faculty member accomplish all of the examples provided within each category, but rather show a set of achievements consistent with these descriptions.
+It is also not expected that a particular performance rating requires that a faculty member accomplish all of the examples provided within each category, but rather show a set of achievements consistent with these descriptions.

 6.3.2 Teaching